Bell Tower of Xi'an

 The Bell Tower of Xi'an (西安钟楼 (西安鐘樓, Xī'ān Zhōnglóu)), built in 1384 during the early Ming Dynasty, is a symbol of the city of Xi'an and one of the grandest of its kind in China.
 The Bell Tower also contains several large bronze-cast bells from the Tang Dynasty.
 The tower base is square and it covers an area of 1377 m2.
 The tower is a brick and timber structure and close to 40 m high.
 It is located in the center of Xi'an, at the intersection of the four streets of the east, west, south and north.
-It is the largest and most preserved one amongst the many bell towers left over from ancient China.
+It is the largest and most preserved one amongst the many bell towers left over from the history of China.